rhodyprog4ds/BrownFall25/resources/glossary.md

 confusion matrix
 :  counts the number of samples of each *actual* category that were *predicted$ to be in each category for every pair of categories.
 For a two class(binary) problem, the table has 4 outcomes: {term}`true positive`, {term}`false positive`, {term}`false negative` and {term}`true negative`

+continuous variable
+:  a value that represents a smoothly varying quantity :  or that is best approximated as such; for example an integer value with a large range may be best modeled as continuouse and post-processed by rounding

 corpus
 :  (NLP) a set of documents for analysis

+cross validation
+:  repeated measures of the model's performance in order to get a better estimate of performance or optimize {term}`hyperparameters <hyperparameter>`

 [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)
 :  a data structure provided by pandas for tabular data in python.